CSE 701: Foundations of Modern Scientific Programming

 In addition, it is highly recommended to use static code checkers, also known as "linters", to check for common programming mistakes in your code.
 The two tools I recommend the most are:

-There will be 2 exams during the term.
+There will be two exams during the term.
 Each exam will test the students' understanding of the material learned up to the exam date.
-The exams will be scheduled for a time that works for all of the students; we will schedule them together during the lectures.
+The exams will be given in person during lecture time.
+You will be notified about the exam dates and material in advance.

 The exams may contain some conceptual questions, and may also ask you to analyze or write short pieces of code, up to and including complete programs.
 All answers, including code, must be written with a pen or pencil on the exam forms; you will not be able to write the code on a computer.